maxrobic/SFERA/README.md

 * `--output-name {OutputName}` : Defines the name of the output files (both the image and detected points).

-`--rows {NumberOfLines}` : Indicates the number of inner horizontal lines (rows) on the calibration pattern (i.e., how many rows of points are visible on the pattern).
+* `--rows {NumberOfLines}` : Indicates the number of inner horizontal lines (rows) on the calibration pattern (i.e., how many rows of points are visible on the pattern).

-`--cols {NumberOfColumns}` : Indicates the number of inner vertical lines (columns) on the calibration pattern.
+* `--cols {NumberOfColumns}` : Indicates the number of inner vertical lines (columns) on the calibration pattern.

-`--number-pose {PoseNumber}` : Refers to the pose number or shot number in a series of images for calibration (useful when multiple poses are required).
+* `--number-pose {PoseNumber}` : Refers to the pose number or shot number in a series of images for calibration (useful when multiple poses are required).

-`-s {SerialPortMaster}` : Specifies the serial port of the master camera or device used for image acquisition.
+* `-s {SerialPortMaster}` : Specifies the serial port of the master camera or device used for image acquisition.

 Note that for greater simplicity, we recommend using our interface `./First_step.sh`, which automates the entire acquisition procedure for both cameras.
+You simply need to follow the instructions provided in the prompt.
+During the process, you will be prompted to press the `R` key to record the current camera pose.
+Once the pose is successfully recorded, press `Q` to exit the acquisition for the current camera.

 **Matching of coordinates:**

+The following script is used to match the pixel coordinates with the 3D world coordinates.
 ```
 ./step_two_sort {InputTextFilePath} {OutputTextFilePath} {InputImageFilePath} {DistanceBetween2PointsOfInterest} {NumberOfLines} {NumberOfcolumns}

 ```
 _Description of Parameters:_

-`{InputTextFilePath}` : Path to the input text file that contains the raw detection data (coordinates of points detected on the calibration pattern).
+* `{InputTextFilePath}` : Path to the input text file that contains the raw detection data (coordinates of points detected on the calibration pattern).

-`{OutputTextFilePath}` : Path to the output text file where the sorted detection data will be saved.
+* `{OutputTextFilePath}` : Path to the output text file where the sorted detection data will be saved.

-`{InputImageFilePath}` : Path to the input image file, which corresponds to the original calibration image used in the detection phase.
+* `{InputImageFilePath}` : Path to the input image file, which corresponds to the original calibration image used in the detection phase.

-`{DistanceBetween2PointsOfInterest}` : The physical distance (in real-world units) between two points of interest on the calibration pattern.
+* `{DistanceBetween2PointsOfInterest}` : The physical distance (in real-world units) between two points of interest on the calibration pattern.
 This is used for scaling and accuracy in sorting.

-`{NumberOfLines}` : The number of inner horizontal lines (rows) on the calibration pattern, helping to organize the points correctly.
+* `{NumberOfLines}` : The number of inner horizontal lines (rows) on the calibration pattern, helping to organize the points correctly.

-`{NumberOfColumns}` : The number of inner vertical lines (columns) on the calibration pattern, used to sort the detected points in the correct order.
+* `{NumberOfColumns}` : The number of inner vertical lines (columns) on the calibration pattern, used to sort the detected points in the correct order.

 Note that for greater simplicity, we recommend using our interface `./Second_step.sh`, which automates the entire matching procedure for each cameras.
+During the process, you will be prompted to press Y to confirm the order of the detected points displayed on the image, or N to redo the point matching.
+If you press N, you will be required to manually select 4 points that correspond to the corners of the calibration pattern in a specific order, as described in the prompt.

 ### Viewer & Tracking
 This part refers to the Omnitracking folder.